datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### .find(cb[, startingNode])
 Finds the first node that returns true from the callback or null if nothing found.
+It accepts a second param as the starting node to search.

 <table>
   <tr>